AskCodi/Sublime-AskCodi/README.md

 **6. Complete Code (Manually triggerd, works same as auto-complete),**<br/>
 **7. Test Code.**<br/>
 <br/>
-Whether you are new to coding or a professional, working individually or in a team, Ask Codi helps save time by answering your queries in your favourite IDE.
+Whether you are new to coding or a professional, working individually or in a team, AskCodi helps save time by answering your queries in your favourite IDE.
 <br/>

 ## Team learning
 With the support of teams, you can accelerate the process by sharing suggestions with your team or the community.
-Ask Codi extension is integrated along with webapp version.
+AskCodi extension is integrated along with webapp version.
 Any code generated is reflected in the codebase.
 You can change the workspace from the webapp for the extension and segregate your codebase.

 ## Installation